 How does the application rate work?

 This formula calculates the application rate of each project.
-For instance, if the application rate is 3 for a 4-room BTO flat, this means that there are 3 applicants vying for 1 unit in this project.
+For instance, if the application rate is 3 for a four-room BTO flat, this means that there are three applicants vying for one unit in this project.

 From the previous launches, one of the most oversubscribed projects include:

 The introduction of the new Prime Location Public Housing (PLH) model did not deter BTO applications.
 For every one four-room unit in Central River Peaks I & II, about 10 applicants were vying for it.
 Other highly anticipated projects include BTO launches in popular areas like the Greater Southern Waterfront and Farrer Park, yielding more than 7000 BTO units in these prime areas.
 The first launch is targeted to be within the next 3 years.
 Meanwhile, resale prices have risen.

 The Housing Development Board (HDB) gives out more queue numbers than the number of units available.
 For example, if the flat supply is 200, HDB may give out 250 queue numbers.
 If your queue number ranges between 1 and 200, you will definitely get a unit.
 If your number goes beyond 200, you will only get to pick a flat if couples before you choose to forgo their chances.
 Queue numbers are assigned randomly.